-^{}From measurements on Google Earth
+\From measurements on Google Earth

-(c) Ibisi Water Treatment Plant and Supply System
+(e) Ibisi Water Treatment Plant and Supply System

-Located within Ward 11 of Umzimkhulu Local Municipality, the Ibisi Township is situated 23km south-west of Umzimkhulu town centre, and 90km north of Kokstad.
+Located within Ward 11 of Mzimkhulu Local Municipality, the Ibisi Township is situated 23km southwest of Mzimkhulu town centre, and 90km north of Kokstad.

 Ibisi WTP (Figure 9.7, Table 9.13) draws raw water from the Ibisi River and supplies the town and surrounding areas with potable water.
 Water is pumped to the treatment works and supplies high lying command reservoirs and then is distributed to three supply areas.